 Winter brings the coldest average temperatures to Belfast, as well as some of the highest rainfall.
-Snow is rare but not unheard of during winter, though Belfast can receive snow up to 10 days a year on average.
+Snow is rare but not unheard of during winter.
 You are more likely to encounter frost in the evenings and mornings than any true snowfall.
 One thing to keep in mind is the limited amount of daylight in Belfast during the winter.
-December and January tend to have the shortest days of the year, with an average of eight hours of daylight day.
+December and January tend to have the shortest days of the year, with an average of eight hours of daylight.
 In February, the average daylight starts to inch up to almost 10 hours per day.

 What to pack: If you plan on exploring the city and the surrounding countryside during the winter months, pack warm, weather-resistant clothes.
-A thick coat, sturdy boots, and cold-weather accessories like hats, scarves, gloves, will ensure that you are ready for whatever the Northern Ireland winter decides to bring.
+A thick coat, sturdy boots, and cold-weather accessories like hats, scarves and gloves, will ensure that you are ready for whatever the Northern Ireland winter decides to bring.